tsegaterefe/Estimating-Time-Series-Averages-from-Latent-Space-of-Multi-tasking-Neural-Networks/README.md

   * self.To_start_from to the the directory where *Startindex.csv* is stored.
   * self.run_per_single_data to the number of repeated training over a sigle UCR dataset (default is set to 25).
 A training session over a given UCR dataset ends when the a row in *Startindex.csv* that is associated with a dataset reaches this value.
   * self.Quantiles used to set &lambda; pair values that could encourage (discorage) over (under) estiamtinons at the decoder.
 By default, the &lambda; pair values are set to discourage over (under) estimations at the decoder.
 However, if the contrary is desired, the commented &lambda; pair values should be used.
+  * self.model_type to 1, 2, or 3.
+Setting it to 1 selects the VGG16 based quantile multi-tasking autoencoder.
+However, setting it to 2 or 3 respectively selects the Inception or ResNet based Quantile multi-tasking autoencoders.